Overlapping circles grid: Gallery

-1, 7, and 19-circle hexagonal variant
+1, 7, and 19-circle hexagonal variants

 In the examples below the pattern has a hexagonal outline, and is further circumscribed.

 Similar patterns

-In the examples below the pattern does not have a hexagonal outline.
+In the examples below, the pattern does not have a hexagonal outline:

 Construction

 Martha Bartfeld, author of geometric art tutorial books, described her independent discovery of the design in 1968.
 Her original definition said, "This design consists of circles having a 1-[inch; 25 mm] radius, with each point of intersection serving as a new center.
 The design can be expanded ad infinitum depending upon the number of times the odd-numbered points are marked off."

-The pattern figure can be drawn by pen and compass, by creating multiple series of interlinking circles of the same diameter touching the previous circle's center.
+The figure can be drawn by pen and compass, by creating multiple series of interlinking circles of the same diameter touching the previous circle's center.
 The second circle is centered at any point on the first circle.
 All following circles are centered on the intersection of two other circles.

 Progressions

-The pattern can be extended outwards in concentric hexagonal rings of circles, as shown.
+The pattern can be extended outward in concentric hexagonal rings of circles, as in the following table.
 The first row shows rings of circles.
-The second row shows a three-dimensional interpretation of a set of n×n×n cube of spheres viewed from a diagonal axis.
+The second row shows cubes of stacked spheres in isometric projections.
 The third row shows the pattern completed with partial circle arcs within a set of completed circles.

-Expanding sets have 1, 7, 19, 37, 61, 91, 127, etc. circles, and continuing ever larger hexagonal rings of circles.
-The number of circles is n3-(n-1)3 = 3n2-3n+1 = 3n(n-1)+1.
+Expanding sets have 1, 7, 19, 37, 61, 91, 127 circles, and continuing ever larger hexagonal rings of circles.
+The number of circles is $n^3-(n-1)^3=3n^2-3n+1=3n(n-1)+1$, where n is the number of rings, forming the centered hexagonal numbers.

 These overlapping circles can also be seen as a projection of an n-unit cube of spheres in 3-dimensional space, viewed on the diagonal axis.
 There are more spheres than circles because some are overlapping in 2 dimensions.